voxpupuli/puppet-gluster/README.md

 ### params.pp ###
 This class establishes a number of default values used by the other classes.

+You should not need to include or reference this class directly.

 ### repo.pp ###
 This class optionally enables the upstream [Gluster.org](http://download.gluster.org/pub/) repositories.